teodorlu/hotload/README.md

 ### Exceptions and interrupts

-The balance between liveness and security is fragile.
-Thus, it's recommended to understand the exception model of hotload.
+The balance between liveness and reliability is important.
+Therefore, it's recommended to understand the exception model of hotload.

 1. `C-c` (Control-c) interrupts the reload loop